rdf-elixir/website/content/grax/schemas.md

   alias NS.{SchemaOrg, FOAF}

   schema do
-    property name: SchemaOrg.name, type: :string
+    property :name, SchemaOrg.name, type: :string
-    property emails: SchemaOrg.email, type: list_of(:string)
+    property :emails, SchemaOrg.email, type: list_of(:string)
-    property age: FOAF.age, type: :integer end end
+    property :age, FOAF.age, type: :integer end end
 ```

 The specified datatype defines what value a data property can have and which RDF datatype the produced literals for the RDF property should have.
-The functions for working with these structs will validate the types of the values in the property fields in accordance with the datatype provided with the `:type` specification as described in the [Grax API section](/grax/api).
+The functions for working with these structs will validate these type definitions as described in the [Grax API section](/grax/api).

 The `User` structs now look like this: